Andrew Sullivan: Blogging

 In February 2007, Sullivan moved his blog from Time to The Atlantic Monthly, where he had accepted an editorial post.
 His presence was estimated to have contributed as much as 30% of the subsequent traffic increase for The Atlantics website.
 In 2009, The Daily Dish won the 2008 Weblog Award for Best Blog.
 Sullivan left The Atlantic to begin blogging at The Daily Beast in April 2011.
 In 2013, he announced that he was leaving The Daily Beast to launch The Dish as a stand-alone website, charging subscribers $20 a year.
 In a note posted on The Dish on 28 January 2015, Sullivan announced his decision to retire from blogging.
 He posted his final blog entry on 6 February 2015.
 On 26 June 2015, he posted an additional piece in reaction to Obergefell v.
 Hodges, which legalized same-sex marriage in the United States.
 In July 2020, Sullivan announced that The Dish would be revived as a weekly feature, including a column and podcast; he published there and elsewhere a notable obituary of Queen Elizabeth II.

 Personal life

 In 2001, it came to light that Sullivan had posted anonymous online advertisements for unprotected anal sex, preferably with "other HIV-positive men".
-He was widely criticised in the media for this, with some critics noting that he had condemned Bill Clinton's "incautious behavior", though others wrote in his defence.
+He was widely criticised in the media for this, with some critics noting that he had condemned Bill Clinton's "incautious behavior", although others wrote in his defence.
 In 2003, Sullivan wrote a Salon article identifying himself as a member of the gay "bear community".
 On 27 August 2007, he married Aaron Tone in Provincetown, Massachusetts.
 On May 26, 2023, Sullivan announced on his blog that he and Tone had divorced the previous week.

 Sullivan was barred for many years from applying for U.S. citizenship because of his HIV-positive status.
 Following the statutory and administrative repeals of the HIV immigration ban in 2008 and 2009, respectively, he announced his intention to begin the process of becoming a permanent resident and citizen.
 On The Chris Matthews Show on 16 April 2011, Sullivan confirmed that he had become a permanent resident, showing his green card.
 On 1 December 2016, Sullivan became a naturalised US citizen.
 He has been a daily user of cannabis since 2001.